Part 6: Using Terrain, Chains, and Constellations

 4. Clear the Use terrain server for analysis check box in the Terrain Server panel.

-5. Click Apply to accept your changes and keep the Properties Browser open.
+5. Click Apply to confirm your change and to keep the Properties Browser open.

 Loading the local DEM file

-Now, load the hoquiam-e.dem terrain data file on your local machine into the scenario for visualization and analysis.
+Now, load the hoquiam-e.dem terrain data file on your local machine into the scenario for analysis.

 1. Click Add in the Custom Analysis Terrain Sources panel.